Man convicted of quadruple homicide is put to death in Indiana's 1st execution in 15 years

 Corcoran said farewell late Tuesday to relatives, including his wife, Tahina Corcoran, who told reporters outside the prison that they discussed their faith and their memories, including attending high school together.
 She reiterated her request for Indiana’s governor to commute her husband’s death sentence.

-Tahina Corcoran said her husband is “very mentally ill” and she doesn’t think he fully grasps what is happening to him.
+Tahina Corcoran said her husband was “very mentally ill” and she didn’t think he fully grasped what was happening to him.

 “He is in shock.
 He doesn’t understand,” she said.